Contact informationFarm Address:

 Minimum Length of Stay: 2 months

-Educational Opportunities: Interships are exposed to nearly every step of crop production and marketing activities.
+Educational Opportunities: Interns and apprentices are exposed to nearly every step of crop production and marketing activities.
+Now that COVID is on the wane, we are also doing more agritourism activities such as leading farm tours and hosting on-farm dinners.
 One may also learn the facets of our off grid solar powered facility, gravity irrigation, and conservation/regenerative organic production practices.
 We also periodically hold workshops and classes on these topics in addition to permaculture and primtive skills, in which interns may participate.

 Skills Desired: Specific skills are not necessary, but moreso a willingess to learn and follow direction without constant supervision.
 One should enjoy living in a natural setting in the tropics and be able to be a "good" community member in terms of cleaning up after oneself in the kitchen, respecting others' space, and putting forth the effort that makes good teamwork possible and enjoyable.

-Meals: We provide access to our crops, as well as a wide range of store bought ingredients for cooking in our commercial community kitchen.
+Meals: Yes mostly in a self-cook manner, and occasionally with prepared meals.
+We provide access to our crops, as well as a wide range of store bought ingredients and staple items for cooking in our commercial community kitchen.
 Most interns spend about $30 to 40 per week on other items from the store that we do not provide as regular staples such as dairy products, meat, and coffee.

-Stipend: We have two levels including internships (two months) and apprenticeships (six months).
+Stipend: We have two levels including internships (two months) and apprenticeships (six - twelve months).
 Internships are not paid a stipend.
 Apprenticeships are paid a $400 monthly stipdend.
 All receive room and board.